 Nutrition and the environment: what is the connection?
 We talk about being sustainable…about going green or protecting the environment but are we doing enough and are we doing it the right way?
 I’m from Seattle and attended Bastyr University so I was lucky to get some training in this topic when I studied nutrition there.
-Since then, I’ve moved on to more clinical work but my great friend and fellow dietitian Chris Vogliano specializes in nutrition and the environment.
-He is the passionate expert behind Ethical Food Warrior and we work closely together in leadership within the Vegetarian Nutrition Dietetic Practice Group.
-He is guest blogging with me today and I hope that you find this piece as informative and critically important as I do – read on to learn more about practicing true sustainability and saving the environment, one bite at a time as he presents tips for reducing your dietary footprint:What you choose to put on your plate can have a direct impact on your health and the health of our plane @chrisvogliano Click To Tweet
+Since then, I’ve moved on to more clinical work but my great friend, fellow dietitian and PhD candidate, Chris Vogliano specializes in nutrition and the environment.
+He is the passionate expert behind Forward Eating.
+We met years ago when we worked closely together as leaders within the Vegetarian Nutrition Dietetic Practice Group which is part of our national Academy of Nutrition and Dietetics.
+He is guest blogging with me today and I hope that you find this piece as informative and critically important as I do – read on to learn more about practicing true sustainability and saving the environment, one bite at a time as he presents tips for reducing your dietary footprint.

 “Going green” and “sustainability” are common buzzwords that have been trending in the media and sales pitches for years– and for good reason.
 The majority of the scientific community has come to a consensus that the climate is quickly changing.
 Our growing global economy, which relies heavily on fossil fuels to operate, is a significant contributor to the emission of greenhouse gasses that are linked to the rapid change of our Earth’s climate.
 According to the World Wildlife Foundation, we are currently using 1.5 Earth’s-worth of resources for our current population.
 The United Nations’ Food and Agriculture Organization (FAO) has projected that cropland and pasture-based food production will see a 60% increase over the next 30 years, which will increase stress on our valuable finite resources.
 Agriculture is the main driver of our loss of biodiversity and a major contributor to climate change and pollution, so further land expansion is undesirable.
 With our population expected to grow from 6.9 billion people in 2010, to 9.68 billion in 2050, we have to make some serious changes to help slow and reverse these negative effects.
 Agricultural innovations and technology are a crucial piece to helping efficiently feed the growing global population, but further actions are required if we want to create a sustainable food system.